New England Journal of Medicine June 28, 2018

 Bottom Line

-In patients with uncontrolled, moderate-to-severe asthma, add-on therapy with subcutaneous dupilumab significantly reduced the rate of severe exacerbations and improved lung function compared to placebo, with enhanced efficacy observed in patients with elevated type 2 inflammatory biomarkers.
+In patients with uncontrolled moderate-to-severe asthma, add-on therapy with dupilumab significantly reduced the rate of severe asthma exacerbations and improved lung function, with the greatest benefit observed in patients with elevated baseline eosinophil counts.

 Key Findings